 Subsidence occurs when a large portion of land is displaced vertically, usually due to the withdrawal of groundwater, oil, or natural gas.
 Soils that are particularly subject to subsidence include those with high silt or clay content.
 The site is not located within an area of known ground subsidence.
 No large-scale extraction of groundwater, gas, oil, or geothermal energy is occurring or planned at the site or in the general site vicinity.
-There appears to be little or no potential for ground subsidence due to withdrawal of fluids or gases at the site.
+Therefore, the potential for subsidence due to withdrawal of fluids or gases to adversely impact the site is considered low.